 While exciting results have emerged from various research communities, there has not been much exchange and collaboration between theoreticians and developers of practical algorithms.
 The aim of this long term program is to bring together experts and junior participants from different fields and experiences, to exchange ideas, tackle challenges, collaborate, and advances the general field of tensor methods.
 We foresee this program to be a milestone platform for the future development of the research area and to have a long standing impact.

-Victor Batista (Yale University)
+Victor Batista (Yale University, Chemistry)

 Fernando Brandao (California Institute of Technology)